Zelensky’s visit to G7 ‘historically significant’, says Sunak

 “And we’ve made a real breakthrough at this summit, thanks to President Biden’s support for an international coalition to provide F-16 jets.”

-Mr Zelensky, who met Mr Sunak after touching down, acknowledged a setback over Bakhmut, the eastern Ukrainian city that Moscow has claimed to have captured after months of fierce fighting.
+Mr Zelensky, who met Mr Sunak after touching down, appeared to acknowledge a setback over Bakhmut, the eastern Ukrainian city that Moscow has claimed to have captured after months of fierce fighting.

 “You have to understand that there is nothing,” he said, of the city which is not believed to have a major strategic importance.
 “They destroyed everything.